 To all I cherish and love:

-a very happy 2014 in good health !
+a very happy New Year in good health !

-Click on the square button above to stop the music
+Click the small speaker button above to stop the music

 A few years ago, Sting released a new album dedicated to his favorite season - Winter - a season which has inspired